desarrolloactivo/README-Template/README.md

-# Product Name
+# Project Name
-> Short blurb about what your product does.
+> Short blurb about what your project does.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]